Skip to main content

 3

-Grant users access to Vertex AI
+Grant users access to Google Cloud's Agent Platform

 Each authenticated principal needs permission to call the model.
 On the project’s IAM page, grant the Vertex AI User role (roles/aiplatform.user) to: